HirschBerge/oxidized_saves/RoadMap.md

 - [ ] Add automatic backup scheduling feature.
 - [ ] Implement settings menu for customization options.
 - [ ] Enhance UI with progress indicators, notifications, etc.
+- [ ] Compress saves to save space.
+  - Compress each save, or decompress when in use, and compress otherwise?
+- [ ] First time mode
+  - [ ] On first run, and when there are issues thereafter, prompt user to setup/finish configuring broken games
+  - [ ] Prompt to update overall backup location
+  - [ ] Fill this out

 ### Milestone 6: Testing and Optimization
 - [ ] Conduct thorough testing for reliability and performance.